-A spicy Middle Eastern Cilantro Sauce called Zhoug that has a multitude of uses and gives dishes a huge burst of flavor.
-Use An easy recipe that can be made in 5 minutes flat!
+How to make Zhoug!
+A spicy Middle Eastern Cilantro Sauce that has a multitude of uses and gives dishes a huge burst of flavor.
+An easy recipe that can be made in 5 minutes flat!

-Meet Zhoug Sauce!
-(Pronounced Zoog. ) This spicy, green chili cilantro sauce hails from the Middle east and is commonly used in Middle Eastern cuisine to give dishes a huge burst of flavor.
+Meet Zhoug!
+(Pronounced Zoog. ) This spicy, green chili cilantro sauce hails from Yemen, but has become wildly popular in Israel and Middle Eastern cuisine to give dishes a huge burst of flavor.
 Think of this as a Middle Eastern version of chimichurri sauce or salsa verde.
 But, the surprising ingredient that gives Zhoug it’s incredible uniqueness is quite unexpected.

 Here is a simplified version of Zhoug, made with milder chilies, jalapeños vs. hotter birds eye or serrano chilies.